 Direct Prompt Injection

 In this ‘classic’ approach, the system expects a text prompt from the user.
-Instead, the user formulates the prompt with the intention of influencing the language model (LLM) to deviate from its intended behavior.
-A prevalent strategy involves instructing the LLM to disregard its prior system directives and instead follow the user's instructions.
+Instead, the user formulates the prompt with the intention of influencing the language model (LLM) to deviate from its intended behavior or previous instructions.
+A prevalent strategy involves instructing the LLM to disregard its prior system directives and instead follow the user’s input.
 Naturally, this process is becoming increasingly intricate, as individuals develop AI systems for both offensive and defensive purposes, but this is the fundamental concept behind direct prompt Injection.

 Indirect Prompt Injection

-In the video below, an example illustrates how the entire context of a conversation, including sensitive information, is leaked to a third-party website due to manipulation of ChatGPT.
+The video below illustrates how the entire context of a conversation, including sensitive information, can be leaked to a third-party website through the manipulation of ChatGPT.

 Visual Prompt Injection